-Congratulations! to Jade Abreu, our 2022-2023 scholarship recipient from the Department of Environmental Horticulture and Urban Forestry, UC Davis.
-Jade’s hometown is Novato, CA.
+Congratulations to Seona Sherman, our 2023-2024 scholarship recipient from the Department of Environmental Horticulture and Urban Forestry, UC Davis.
+Seona’s hometown is Redwood City, California.

 What are your goals for the future after you graduate?
 Where do you see yourself working in five years?